Oyinade3/Oyinade3/README.md

 ## About me
 I am a front-end developer and I'm passionate about creating user-friendly, aesthetically pleasing and accessible web applications working wih the latest technologies, including HTML, CSS, SASS, Git and Javascript.

-- 🌱 I’m currently learning Javascript Frameworks(ReactJS..)
+- 🌱 I’m currently learning Javascript Libraries and Frameworks(ReactJS..)

 - ⚡ Fun fact: I love to crotchet beautiful outfits when I'm not coding to explore my creative side and also binge watching awesome series on Netflix while at it.